Sudoku Help - Possibility Options

 Often you'll often want to see the possibilities for the other squares that could have an influence on the current square.
 The selected square and groups it is within option will show the possibilities for the selected row, column and region.
 This can be less confusing to view than switching on the 'every square' option.

-Select the on each and every square in the whole grid option to display possibilities on every square in the grid.
+Select the on every square in the Whole grid option to display possibilities on every square in the grid.

 Sometimes when puzzle solving you want to see possibilities for only a particular number rather than all of them.
 You can select the All option to show all possibilities otherwise select the particular numbers you wish to show from the drop down box.

-NOTE: You can also select the viewing of possibilities using the special Possibilities toolbar.
+NOTE: You can also select the viewing of possibilities using the Possibilities toolbar.
 The first 'star' icon switches on or off for all possibilities, individual symbols are toggled using the numbered (or lettered) symbol in the Possibilities toolbar.
 You can select which possibility to display using the keyboard, use F4 to show/hide all possibilities or ALT+number for individual possibilities (ALT and '1' for number '1' etc.).
-You can select multiple numbers to display at the same time.
-The possibility bar can also highlight the number of squares remaining to be filled in.
+You can select individual numbers to display at the same time by using CTRL+ALT+number.
+The possibility bar also highlights the number of squares remaining to be filled in.

 If you want help in working out what can go where you should enable the 'automatic' possibility option.
-When enabled it will show at the top of the appropriate square possibilities.
-You can control whether these appear at all.
-Whether they should only be displayed if they differ from your own marked possibilities or if they should always be displayed on squares.
+When enabled it will show at the top of the square all the actual possibilities.
+You can control whether these appear or not; whether they should only be displayed if they differ from your own marked possibilities or if they should always be displayed on squares.
 Normally the automatic possibilities work independently to the ones you explicitly mark as possible or impossible.
 However this makes it difficult to spot mismatches - so the second option is useful for finding possibilities you may have missed.

-Sometimes you can lose track of the possibilities you have set, you can force the program to always show all your tentative possibilities on all squares by selecting the 'always show' option.
-All the squares with possibilities marked will be shown irrespective of the settings in the previous possibility options - these settings will apply only for the automatic possibilities.
+Sometimes you can lose track of the possibilities you have set, you can force the program to always show all your possibilities on all squares by selecting the always show option.
+All the squares with possibilities marked will be shown irrespective of the settings in the previous possibility options (this setting only applies to the automatic possibilities).

-Because setting tentative possibilities is so important, you can undo and redo the tentative possibilities by using Edit-Undo (CTRL+Z ) and Edit-Redo (CTRL+SHIFT+A)
+You can undo and redo the possibilities just like square allocations by using Edit-Undo (CTRL+Z ) and Edit-Redo (CTRL+Y)